isomerpages/moe-damaisec/_our-curriculum/National Digital Literacy Programme.md

 account, after setting aside provision for payment of second tier miscellaneous fees.</p>
 <p>To ensure the affordability of devices, MOE has provided Edusave top-ups
-of $200 in 2020 to 2022, and $300 in 2023, to all eligible SC students
+of $200 in 2020 to 2022, $300 in 2023 and $500 in 2025 to all eligible
-in primary and secondary schools.&nbsp;This is on top of the annual $290 credited into the Edusave account for Secondary School students and $230 for Primary School students.</p>
+Singaporean students in primary and secondary schools.
+This is on top of the annual $290 credited into the Edusave account for Secondary School students and $230 for Primary School students.</p>
 <p>Students under the MOE Financial Assistance Scheme for the year will automatically
 be subsidised for the PLD.
-Students who are currently not under the MOE Financial Assistance Scheme may approach the General Office to apply for additional subsidy if their Gross Household Income (GHI) is $4,400 or less, or Per Capita Income (PCI) is $1,100 or less.
+Students who are currently not under the MOE Financial Assistance Scheme may approach the General Office to apply for additional subsidy if their Gross Household Income (GHI) is $5,500 or less, or Per Capita Income (PCI) is $1,375 or less<a href="#_msocom_1" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[KXD(1]</a>&nbsp;.
 “PCI” refers to the Gross Household Income divided by the total number of family members in the household.</p>
 <p><strong>Sec 1 Parents' Briefing</strong>
 </p>
 <p><a href="/files/Our Curriculum/Digital Literacy/2025_Parent_Engagement_Deck_school_website.pdf" rel="noopener noreferrer nofollow" target="_blank">2025 Parent Engagement Deck</a>